waffle-iron/rsquarelabs-core/CONTRIBUTING.md

 - Make sure the linter does not throw any error: `make lint`.

 - Rebase your commits.
-It may be that new commits have been introduced on `next`.
+It may be that new commits have been introduced on `dev`.
 Rebasing will update your branch with the most recent code and make your changes easier to review:

   ```
   $ git fetch
-  $ git rebase origin/next
+  $ git rebase origin/dev
   ```

 - Push your changes: